ptsteadman/notebook/stories/a-quiet-new-voice.md

 coffee table, and a set of excellent digital windows.
 The driver left, and Feyerabend spent a few minutes organizing the things in her bag.

-Someone pushed open the door, and stuck only his head in.
+Someone pushed open the door, and stuck his head in.

 "Leah?" the person said.
 He had a French accent.

 "Hello," said Feyerabend, standing up.

 The person introduced himself, saying that he was also a researcher.
-He awkwardly suggested that they go to a meeting room, and asked Feyerabend what she thought about Warsaw.
+He suggested that they go to a meeting room, and as they walked there, he asked Feyerabend what she thought about Warsaw.

 "The people working on the project go out for dinner together, sometimes, I like that," he said.